-Also, the nomination committee has reviewed that Ms. Lee Man Yee, Maggie has served the Company as an independent non-executive Director for more than 9 years.
-The Board considers that she continues to be independent and is able to satisfy the GEM Listing Rules' requirements for independence as an independent non-executive Director for the following reasons:
+Also, the nomination committee has reviewed that Mr. Chen Xue Dao has served the Company as an independent non-executive Director for more than 9 years.
+The nomination committee and the Board consider that Mr. Chen continues to be independent and is able to satisfy the GEM Listing Rules' requirements for independence as an independent non-executive Director for the following reasons:

-- (a) Ms. Lee has confirmed her independence to the Stock Exchange in respect of each of the factors set out in Rule 5.09 of the GEM Listing Rules; - (b) Ms. Lee has demonstrated continued independent judgement which contributes positively to the development of the Company's strategy and policies; - (c) since the listing of the Company in 2010, neither Ms. Lee nor any of her immediate family members, has had and have any executive or management role or functions in the Company and its subsidiaries, nor has she or any of her immediate family members been employed by any member of the Group; - (d) neither Ms. Lee nor any of her immediate family members, has received any remuneration from the Company apart from Director's fees and does not participate in the Group's staff incentive plan or pension scheme; - (e) neither Ms. Lee nor any of her immediate family members, has received any remuneration from a third party in relation to her directorship; - (f) neither Ms. Lee nor any of her immediate family members, has any financial, business, family or other material relationships with the Group, its management, advisers and business; - (g) neither Ms. Lee nor any of her immediate family members, holds any cross directorships or other significant links with other directors through involvement with other companies; - (h) neither Ms. Lee nor any of her immediate family members, holds any issued Share capital of the Company; - (i) neither Ms. Lee nor any of her immediate family members, serves as a director or employee of a significant competitor of the Group; and - (j) after due and careful consideration, the Nomination Committee of the Board considers Ms. Lee suitably independent to carry out his duties as an independent non-executive Director.
+- (a) Mr. Chen has confirmed his independence to the Stock Exchange in respect of each of the factors set out in Rule 5.09 of the GEM Listing Rules; - (b) Mr. Chen has demonstrated continued independent judgement which contributes positively to the development of the Company's strategy and policies; - (c) since the listing of the Company in 2010, neither Mr. Chen nor any of his immediate family members, has had and have any executive or management role or functions in the Company and its subsidiaries, nor has she or any of his immediate family members been employed by any member of the Group; - (d) neither Mr. Chen nor any of his immediate family members, has received any remuneration from the Company apart from Director's fees and does not participate in the Group's staff incentive plan or pension scheme; - (e) neither Mr. Chen nor any of his immediate family members, has received any remuneration from a third party in relation to his directorship; - (f) neither Mr. Chen nor any of his immediate family members, has any financial, business, family or other material relationships with the Group, its management, advisers and business; - (g) neither Mr. Chen nor any of his immediate family members, holds any cross directorships or other significant links with other directors through involvement with other companies; - (h) neither Mr. Chen nor any of his immediate family members, holds any issued Share capital of the Company; - (i) neither Mr. Chen nor any of his immediate family members, serves as a director or employee of a significant competitor of the Group; and - (j) after due and careful consideration, the Nomination Committee of the Board considers Mr. Chen suitably independent to carry out his duties as an independent non-executive Director.

 The Board would consider to enhance its diversity with different expertise when appointing or re-electing an independent non-executive Director.
-Ms. Lee possess extensive experience in accounting, finance, taxation, audit and corporate governance.
-The Board considers Ms. Lee is independent and can bring further contributions to the Board and its diversity with her experience and expertise.
+Mr. Chen possess extensive experience and knowledge in telecommunications technology, information industry and engineering science.
+As such, the nomination committee and the Board consider Mr. Chen is independent and can bring further contributions to the Board and its diversity with his experience and expertise.